Germany will need more international software developers - for years and years to come. Here is why.

 The countries of origin of most tech talents are Italy, Spain, France, Poland and Austria from within the EU.
 From outside the EU most people have come to Germany from India, Russia, Turkey, Ukraine, China, the Balkan states and the United States.
 Pakistan, but also Egypt are also countries from where applicants are starting to receive more job offers than in the past.

-Only a small fraction of international applicants land their dream job while the vast majority is rejected.
+Only a small fraction of international applicants land their dream job, while the vast majority are rejected.
 From our experience this is not because they are not good enough or not a good fit, but because they do not strategize, present themselves right or simply do not know the specifics of the German labor market or intercultural communication.